1. How do you find files based on specific criteria using the find

 ps aux

-The top command provides a real-time view of system performance, including CPU and memory usage.
+top provides a dynamic, real-time view of system resource usage, including CPU, memory, and running processes.

 top